Dynamsoft/barcode-reader-javascript/README.md

 ##### General Issue Two

-For testing purposes, a self-signed certificate might be used when configuring HTTPS.
+For testing purposes, a self-signed certificate can be used when configuring HTTPS.
 When accessing the site, the browser might say "`the site is not secure`".
 In this case, go to the certificate settings and trust this certificate.

-> For production environment, the certificate will be valid, therefore no worries.
+> In a production environment, you will need a valid HTTPS certificate that does not have this issue.
+If you don't have one yet, you can get a free one from [Let’s Encrypt](https://letsencrypt.org/).
+Of course, you are advised to apply for a paid certificate from companies such as Verisign, GeoTrust, etc..

 ### Step Three: Time to scan!

 Put something with a barcode in front of the camera and you'll see it located and decoded right in the UI.

-### Step Four: Dive into the code
+### Step Four: Dive into the codeD

 Now, take a look at the sample code.
 You can find that there is nothing but two scripts inside the `<body>`